Skip to main content

 Seed DS-01 box on a sustainable package, reflecting its premium quality in treating IBS symptoms.

-If you suffer from Irritable Bowel Syndrome (IBS-C, IBS-D, or Mixed), typical over-the-counter probiotics simply won't work.
-When comparing Seed vs Ritual probiotic for IBS, you need a clinical intervention that directly targets transit time, stool consistency, and intestinal inflammation.
+If you suffer from Irritable Bowel Syndrome (IBS-C, IBS-D, or Mixed), choosing between Seed vs Ritual probiotic for IBS matters because you need a formula that meaningfully addresses transit time, stool consistency, and abdominal discomfort—not just general "gut health."

 Why Seed Outperforms Ritual for Irritable Bowel Syndrome